 It is mandatory for trekkers to carry a copy of their photo id for entry at forest check posts on the trek.

 Lohajung is the base camp for the Brahmtal trek.
 The best way to reach here is from Kathgodam.
 The route, once you cross Nainital, is beautiful.
 You drive along mountain roads, through forests.
 You also get glimpses of the Garhwal mountains in the distance on a clear day.

 - Drive time: 10 hours drive from Kathgodam

 Lohajung is at the centre of 12-15 nearby villages.
 There are a couple of local stores where you can buy jackets, hand gloves, caps, shoes etc. if need be.
-However, it is advised that you carry all required things for trek beforehand and not rely on these shops.
-You will have mobile network in most parts of Lohajung.
+However, it is advised that you carry all the required things for trek beforehand and not rely on these shops.
+You will have a mobile network in most parts of Lohajung.

 Lohajung, as the locals say, is the place where Goddess Parvati had a war (jung) with the demon, Lohasur.
 Hence, the name, which translates to ‘War with Lohasur.’

 - Altitude: 7,600 ft (2,316 m) to 9,689 ft (2,953 m)